-Mold on Foods in the Refrigerator
+Mold on Refrigerated Foods

 Since some mold is dangerous to human health, with a few exceptions, you should discard any food in the refrigerator with visible mold.
-Grains, nuts and produce all can support the growth of mycotoxins, which sicken people.
+Grains, nuts, and produce all can support the growth of mycotoxins, which sicken people.
 One group of mycotoxins is aflatoxins, which are poisonous and can cause cancer.

 Mold on the Refrigerator Itself